 • Do not contact with chemicals and their vapors (paints, varnishes).

-• Take any medications only as directed by a doctor.
+• Take any medications only as prescribed by a doctor.

 Forecast

-With timely treatment, implementation of all medical recommendations and observation by a cardiologist, the prognosis of an open oval window is quite favorable.
-The outcome of the anomaly depends on which therapy was prescribed and how effective it is.
+With timely treatment, compliance with all medical recommendations and observation by a cardiologist, the prognosis for an open foramen ovale is quite favorable.
+The outcome of the anomaly depends on what therapy was prescribed and how effective it is.

-Another important predictive factor is functional state heart muscle.
-If there was an operation and it was successful, then there are high chances of avoiding consequences and complications.
+Another important prognostic factor is functional state heart muscle.
+If there was an operation and it was successful, then there is a high chance of avoiding consequences and complications.
 This improves the prognosis of the defect.
-For example, endovascular OO occlusion allows you to return to normal life within a short period of time, without any restrictions.
+For example, endovascular occlusion of the LLC allows you to return to normal life within a short period of time, without any restrictions.

-Without timely diagnosis, medical or surgical treatment, the prognosis of a minor heart anomaly is negative.
-The risk of serious complications exists with the large size of the window, the development of paradoxical embolism and the presence of concomitant diseases.
+Without timely diagnosis, drug or surgical treatment, the prognosis of a minor cardiac anomaly is negative.
+The risk of serious complications exists with large window sizes, the development of paradoxical embolism and the presence of concomitant diseases.

 Dispensary observation of children

 Abnormal valve communication between the atria requires not only timely treatment, but also medical supervision.
-Dispensary observation of children with an open oval window provides for systematic medical examinations and research (ultrasound, echocardiography).
-This makes it possible to assess the dynamics of the disorder and the risk of its complications.
+Clinical observation of children with a patent oval window involves systematic medical examinations and research (ultrasound, echocardiography).
+This allows us to assess the dynamics of the disorder and the risk of its complications.

 Parents also receive special recommendations.
 The newborn is shown a protective regimen with long walks in the fresh air and good nutrition.
-This is necessary for hardening the body and increasing immune defense...
-Physiotherapy and remedial gymnastics are also recommended.
+This is necessary to harden the body and increase immune defense.
+Physiotherapy and therapeutic exercises are also recommended.

 , , , , , , , ,

-Such a physiological feature as incomplete infection of the septum of the heart leaves an imprint not only on the way of life, but also on the sphere of activity.
+Such a physiological feature as incomplete fusion of the septum of the heart leaves an imprint not only on the lifestyle, but also on the field of activity.

-For example, when climbing or diving, blood clots can form, blocking the vessels and causing death.
+For example, when ascending or diving, blood clots can form, blocking blood vessels and causing death.
 And caisson work is dangerous because the patient has to breathe compressed air, which also negatively affects the cardiovascular system.

-Patients with a congenital through-hole between the atria have many limitations, which are aimed at minimizing the risk of developing complications of the disease.
+Patients with a congenital through hole between the atria have many restrictions that are aimed at minimizing the risk of developing complications of the disease.

-An open oval window and sports are permissible if the defect does not cause abnormal blood flow, blue discoloration of the nasolabial triangle due to physical exertion, embolism and other complications.
-When choosing a sports hobby, the size of the window, as well as the results of the treatment, are taken into account.
+An open oval window and sports are acceptable if the defect does not cause abnormal blood flow, blue discoloration of the nasolabial triangle due to physical activity, embolism and other complications.
+When choosing a sporting hobby, the size of the window, as well as the results of the treatment, are taken into account.

-• Limited suitability - the disease proceeds with the discharge of blood, the conscript is unfit for service in peacetime.
+• Limited fitness - the disease occurs with bleeding, the conscript is unfit for service in peacetime.

 What is the “oval window” in the heart?

-The oval window is a flapped orifice located in the septum between the right and left atria.
-The most important difference between this anomaly and a defect in the interatrial septum (ASD) is that the oval window is equipped with a valve and is localized directly in the oval fossa region, while in ASD it is part of the septum that is missing.
+The oval window is an opening with a valve flap located in the septum between the right and left atria.
+The most important difference between this anomaly and a defect in the interatrial septum (ASD) is that the oval window is equipped with a valve and is localized directly in the area of the oval fossa of the heart, while with ASD, part of the septum is missing.

-Fetal blood circulation and the role of the oval window
+Blood circulation in the fetus and the role of the oval window

-Fetal circulation is different from that of an adult.
-During the prenatal period, the baby has the so-called "fetal" (fruit) structures in the cardiovascular system.
-These include the oval window, aortic and venous ducts.
-All these structures are necessary for one simple reason: the fetus does not breathe air during pregnancy, which means that its lungs do not participate in the process of saturating the blood with oxygen.
+Blood circulation in a fetus occurs differently than in an adult.
+During the prenatal period, the baby has so-called “fetal” (fetal) structures in the cardiovascular system.
+These include the oval window, the aortic and venous ducts.
+All these structures are necessary for one simple reason: the fetus does not breathe air during pregnancy, which means its lungs do not participate in the process of saturating the blood with oxygen.

 But first things first:

-• So, oxygen-enriched blood enters the fetus through the umbilical veins, one of which flows into the liver, and the other into the inferior vena cava through the so-called venous duct.
-Simply put, pure arterial blood only gets to the liver of the fetus, because in the prenatal period it performs an important hematopoietic function (for this reason, the liver occupies most of the abdominal cavity the baby).
+• So, oxygenated blood enters the fetal body through the umbilical veins, one of which flows into the liver, and the other into the inferior vena cava through the so-called ductus venosus.
+Simply put, pure arterial blood reaches only the fetal liver, because in the prenatal period it performs an important hematopoietic function (it is for this reason that the liver occupies most of the abdominal cavity in the baby).

-• Then two streams of mixed blood from the upper and lower parts of the body flow into the right atrium, where, thanks to the functioning oval window, most of the blood flows into the left atrium.
+• The two streams of mixed blood from the upper and lower torso then flow into the right atrium, where, thanks to the functioning foramen ovale, the bulk of the blood flows into the left atrium.

-• The remaining blood flows into the pulmonary artery.
+• The remaining blood enters the pulmonary artery.
 But the question arises: why?
-After all, we already know that the pulmonary circulation in the fetus does not perform the function of oxygenation (oxygenation) of the blood.
-It is for this reason that there is a third fetal communication between the pulmonary trunk and the aortic arch - this is the aortic duct.
-Through it, the remaining blood is discharged from the small circle to the large one.
+After all, we already know that the fetal pulmonary circulation does not perform the function of oxygenation (oxygen saturation) of the blood.
+It is for this reason that there is a third fetal communication between the pulmonary trunk and the aortic arch - the aortic duct.
+Through it, the remaining blood is discharged from the small circle to the large circle.

-Immediately after childbirth, when the newborn takes the first breath, the pressure in the pulmonary vessels increases.
-As a result, the main role of the oval window to dump blood into the left half of the heart is leveled.
+Immediately after birth, when the newborn takes his first breath, the pressure in the pulmonary vessels increases.
+As a result, the main role of the oval window to dump blood into the left half of the heart is leveled out.

-During the first year of life, as a rule, the valve grows completely independently with the walls of the opening.
-However, this does not mean at all that an unclosed oval opening after 1 year of a child's life is considered a pathology.
-It was found that the communication between the atria can be closed later.
-Often, cases are recorded when this process is completed only by the age of 5 years of the child.
+During the first year of life, as a rule, the valve completely independently fuses with the walls of the hole.
+However, this does not mean at all that an unclosed foramen ovale after 1 year of a child’s life is considered a pathology.
+It has been established that the communication between the atria can close later.
+There are often cases where this process is completed only by the age of 5 years.

 Video: anatomy of the oval window in the heart of the fetus and newborn